wankdanker/node-zsync/README.md

     -D, --destination-host [host]    host on which the destination dataset resides -n, --destination-drop [number]  [number] of elements to drop from the left side of [source-dataset].
-    -N, --destination-keep [number]  [number] of elements to keep from the right side of [source-dataset] -L, --latest                     only send the latest snapshot when doing an incremental send -F, --force                      force receive (may cause rollback) -r, --replication                enable a replication stream
+    -N, --destination-keep [number]  [number] of elements to keep from the right side of [source-dataset] -L, --latest                     only send the latest snapshot. default: false -F, --force                      force receive (may cause rollback) -r, --replication                enable a replication stream
     -c, --continue                   continue on to the next dataset if errors are encountered